 The following illustrated guidance takes you through creating a new List.
 In “Lists” Select “Create New”.

-Here you can also set “Single” or “Double” Optin and/or Optout status for the List, and you can choose to send a “Welcome Email” to a new subscriber if you are not re-directing them to a Welcome Page, which it is always preferable to do.
+Here you can choose to send a “Welcome Email” to a new subscriber if you are not re-directing them to a Welcome Page, which it is always preferable to do.
 The content of the Welcome Email can be edited in Lists > Overview of the relevant List > Pages – Welcome Email from the drop down list top right of the page.

-Your new subscriber may already be subscribed to your List, you can therefore choose to re-direct them to two different ages depending on wether they are or are not already subscribed.
+Your new subscriber may already be subscribed to your List, you can therefore choose to re-direct them to one of two different pages depending on wether they are or are not already subscribed to the List.

 As above, there are two options for redirecting subscribers on opting in to a List.